 Yes, you can, and a sign that might be happening is that some pecans start to burn and the filling is too dry once the tart cools down.
-Follow the instructions on the recipe but also you might want to lower the temperature about ⅔ of the baking time if you see that the top is getting too dark.
-Or loosely cover the pie with a piece of foil until the pie is done.
-All ovens are different.
+Follow the recipe instructions, but you might also want to lower the temperature by about ⅔ of the baking time if the top is getting too dark.
+Tent with foil until the pie is done.

 Related recipes you might like:

 Let me know in the comments below if you made this recipe and loved it and if you had issues so we can troubleshoot together.
 I love to hear what you think, always.
 Thanks for being here.
 It's much appreciated.

 You might also consider subscribing to our FREE email series to Boost your Home Baking Skills!
 And our regular newsletter.

 And let's connect via Facebook, Instagram, and Pinterest.